 - Spread the brown sugar mixture over the rectangle.
 Starting with a short side, roll into a cylinder.

-- Cover loosely with a greased piece of foil and let rise for about 30 minutes.
+- Cover loosely with a greased piece of foil or plastic wrap and let rise in a warm place for about 30 minutes.

 - Bake in preheated oven for 25 minutes to 30 minutes or until golden brown.

 - Remove from oven and let cool slightly while you make the icing.
 To do this, put a cup of confectioners' sugar in a 2 cup Pyrex measuring cup or a bowl.
+If using the butter, stir it into the sugar.
 Add 2 tablespoons of the milk and the vanilla and stir well, then continue adding milk 1 tablespoon at a time, stirring until smooth.
 Pour or drizzle over rolls.

 Kathy, thanks for letting me know that your dough was easy to work with as well.
 Hope you like the finished rolls!